Brake Component Repairs

-Hendersonville Muffler Company has the latest equipment and certified trained technicians to make sure that your braking system is repaired correctly.
+Hendersonville Muffler and Brakes has the latest equipment and certified trained technicians to make sure that your braking system is repaired correctly.
 We have diagnostic equipment, Alldata and Identifix information systems.
 We have factory and after-market scan tools and diagnostic equipment to properly diagnose and repair your full braking system including the parking brake.
 (We also repair the electronic parking brakes found in many late model cars and trucks) We repair anti-lock braking systems required by law after 2007 and the old fashioned conventional braking systems found on older cars and trucks.
 We "bleed" our brakes with the proper power bleeders that the brake manufacturers recommend.
 We lubricate everything in the braking system to make sure that your brakes will release when you release the pedal which allows the brakes to cool down when you are not using them and greatly extends the brake life.
 (Most front brakes last about 60-80,000 miles if they are properly installed and lubricated.
 Most rear brakes last about 90-120,000 miles if they are properly installed and lubricated).

 We basically just repair the braking system correctly as the original manufacturer designed them so that you will stop with confidence for thousands of miles.
 Don't let untrained mechanics repair your brakes.
-Bring your vehicle to Hendersonville Muffler Company and have your brakes repaired by trained professionals and most customers find that we also have the most reasonable prices for brake repairs in Hendersonville, Tennessee as well!
+Bring your vehicle to Hendersonville Muffler and Brakes and have your brakes repaired by trained professionals and most customers find that we also have the most reasonable prices for brake repairs in Hendersonville, Tennessee as well!

 Brake Component Repairs

-The technicians at Hendersonville Muffler Company repair many different systems on cars and trucks every day.
+The technicians at Hendersonville Muffler and Brakes repair many different systems on cars and trucks every day.
 Take for example brakes and the individual components that make up the braking system.
 Everyone wants their braking systems working correctly but most technicians only look at the brake pads and brake shoes when performing a safety check on the vehicle.
 The braking system is just that.
 A system of components that work together to stop the car or truck.
 I wrote this page to explain a little about each component of the automotive braking system as the whole system must work together to reliably stop your car or truck.